 49. Berry College

 Berry College is located in Mount Berry, Georgia, near the Alabama border.
-The main campus includes the Ford Hall, which was designed by Harry Carlson.
+The campus of Berry College includes the Ford Hall, which was designed by Harry Carlson.
 The building acts as the campus dining hall for female students at Berry College.
-Outside of the hall is the Ford Quadrangle, which was designed to imitate Oxford’s Christ College.
+Outside of the hall is the Ford Quadrangle.
+It was designed to imitate Oxford’s Christ College.
 This neo-gothic architecture inspires a religious mood for anyone who enters it.

-Berry College is one of the most beautiful college campuses because it’s surrounded by trees and green spaces.
-There is a mountain road for hikers, and plenty of lawns within the campus for those who like leisurely walks or bike rides.
+Berry College is one of the most beautiful college campuses in America because it’s surrounded by trees and green spaces.
+There is a mountain road for hikers and plenty of lawns within the Berry College campus for those who like leisurely walks or bike rides.

 48. Princeton University